rendertom/Atom-Adobe-Script-Runner/README.md

 > Tip: You don't need to have file saved inside Atom.
 Extension will be able to run code from unsaved documents.
 Kaboom!

 Map keyboard shortcuts to execute script even faster - `Cmd+Alt+R` is bind to run script inside After Effects by default.
+Read how to customise keybindings [here](https://flight-manual.atom.io/using-atom/sections/basic-customization/#customizing-keybindings).

 **Note:** Contribution to support other Adobe applications is highly encouraged.

 ## Installation

-- ### ~~From Atom application~~
+- ### From Atom application
-  - Package is not publick yet, so this does not work.
+  - Open up the `Settings View` using `Cmd+,` on Mac or `Ctrl+,` on Windows,
+  - Click on the `Install` tab and type

 - ### From GitHub
-  - Download repository and unzip the package.
+  - Download repository and unzip the package,
-  - Rename folder to `adobe-script-runner`.
+  - Rename folder to `adobe-script-runner`,
   - Copy `adobe-script-runner` folder to `/Users/YOURUSER/.atom/packages` folder.

 ## In action